SDSS2020/SDSS-templates/README.md

 The online submission system will require a short abstract which will be used for the online program.
 You will be able to attach a 2-page pdf created using one of the templates.

-Submissions of contributed papers will be accepted for consideration fromSeptember 30, 2022 to December 15, 2022 (11:59 p.m.
-ET).
+Submissions of contributed papers will be accepted for consideration from **September 30, 2022 to December 15, 2022 (11:59 p.m.
+ET)**.
 Submissions may be modified until the December 15 deadline.

 Submit at https://ww2.amstat.org/meetings/sdss/2023/submitanabstract.cfm